neutron-org/neutron-docs/docs/neutron/overview.md

 - **ICA Usability Improvements:** Enhanced Interchain Account (ICA) functionality for a more user-friendly and secure experience for developers.
 - **Sudo Execution Error Handling:** Streamlined error message retrieval in the ContractManager module.
 - **New Fee Structure for ICA Creation:** [Introduction](https://github.com/neutron-org/neutron/pull/334) of a fee system for developers creating ICAs on remote chains.
-[Learn more](neutron/modules/interchain-txs/messages) (see SDK v0.47 Update section)
+[Learn more](neutron/modules/interchain-txs/messages) (see Cosmos SDK v0.47 Update section)

 ##### Adminmodule Rework

-- **Module and Governance Alignment:** The admin module has been redesigned to align with the deprecated params module and the new governance proposal handling mechanism in sdk v0.47.
+- **Module and Governance Alignment:** The admin module has been redesigned to align with the deprecated params module and the new governance proposal handling mechanism in Cosmos SDK v0.47.
 For more details, visit [Adminmodule Overview](/neutron/modules/admin-module/overview#challenges-related-to-cosmos-sdk-047).

 </details>